raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

 ## The Astro Pi computers

-The Astro Pis aboard the ISS are two modified Raspberry Pi 4 8GB computers, kitted out with a Sense HAT add-on board and camera, and packed into a custom aluminium flight case.
+The Astro Pis aboard the ISS are two modified Raspberry Pi 4 8GB computers with Sense HAT add-on boards and cameras attached.
+They are housed in custom aluminium flight cases.
 The Sense HAT (V2) includes sensors such as temperature, humidity, gyroscope, magnetometer, accelerometer, and light/colour sensors, allowing you to measure things like the local magnetic field and acceleration.
-The computers are equipped with a powerful Raspberry Pi High Quality Camera with a 5mm lens that can take amazing pictures of the Earth.
+The computers are equipped with powerful Raspberry Pi High Quality Cameras with 5mm lens that can take amazing pictures of the Earth.
 You can [find out more about the computers and sensors here](https://astro-pi.org/about/the-computers).

 ![Animation of the Astro Pi computers being taken apart.](images/AstroPi2-animation.gif)

 To collect data that captures interesting, dynamic environmental changes in orbit, you should focus your program on sensors like the **camera, gyroscope, magnetometer, accelerometer, or light/colour sensors**.
-Basic environmental metrics like **temperature and humidity** remain relatively constant inside the ISS cabin, and the **PIR movement sensor** only measures crew activity near the Astro Pi, and while you are permitted to use them, we advise that these sensors are not the focus of your program.
+Basic environmental metrics like **temperature and humidity** remain relatively constant inside the ISS cabin, and the **PIR movement sensor** only measures crew activity near the Astro Pi.
+While you are permitted to use them, we advise that these sensors are not the focus of your program.

 --- task ---

-Come up with several ideas or data-logging concepts you could explore using the Astro Pi hardware (such as mapping geographical features with the camera, or analyzing variations in Earth's magnetic fields).
-Be creative, and try to think outside the box.

 Remember that **no astronaut interaction is permitted**; your program must run completely autonomously from start to finish.
 It cannot rely on joystick inputs or button presses.
 Once you have a few options, discuss them as a team and choose concept you want to develop.